kenp-io/not-for-airpods-repairs/liberation-kit/README.md

 ## How to install it?

-I highly suggest you watch my video (link).
+I highly suggest you watch my video ([link](https://www.youtube.com/watch?v=RQqk45ps9kg)).

-Cutting the case open is shown at !!!!!! .
+Cutting the case open is shown at 2:33.

-Printing is shown at !!!!!! .
+Printing is shown at 3:06.

 For best results I recommend you print with an SLA printer.